3553387406/UMJI-VE401-Final-Cheating-Scripts/README.md

 # Reminder
 > These files need the installation of Anaconda to view.
 >
 > As the files are large.
-Please download and view them locally instead of trying to do this online.
+Please download them (git clone is convenient) and view them locally instead of trying to do this online.
 As is known to all, Jupyter Notebooks is very hard to be rendered online

 # Contents